Fall of '82

 You had to be strong at such a very young age

-A new life from lemonade
+A new life on Ilima Lane

-So won't you listen to me now
+So won't you listen to me now?

-There's something I never told you
+There's something I never told you, and I'm about to try

-See you were my lifeline when the world was exploding
+See, you were my lifeline when the world was exploding

-You moved back in with us in the fall of '82
+You moved back in with us in the Fall of '82

 I fell into dark times and you were there to help me through